Rome didn't fall in a day: The extended timeline of Rome's decline

 Their aggressive expansion pushed other Germanic tribes, such as the Visigoths and Vandals, further into Roman territories.

-In 410 AD, the Visigoths famously sacked Rome, an event that shook the empire to its core.
+In 410, the Visigoths famously sacked Rome, an event that shook the empire to its core, as it had been 800 years since the city had last fallen to a foreign enemy.

-In 455 AD, the Vandals too sacked Rome, further undermining the city's aura of invincibility.
+In 455, the Vandals too sacked Rome, further undermining the city's aura of invincibility.

-Eventually, the final blow was struck by Odoacer, a Germanic chieftain who deposed the last Roman Emperor Romulus Augustus in 476 AD, marking the end of the Western Roman Empire.
+The final blow was struck by Odoacer, a Germanic chieftain who deposed the last Roman Emperor Romulus Augustus in 476, marking the end of the Western Roman Empire.

-The first significant split came in 286 AD, under Emperor Diocletian, who introduced the Tetrarchy or "rule of four".
+The first significant split came in 286, under Emperor Diocletian, who introduced the Tetrarchy or 'rule of four'.

 Diocletian ruled the Eastern part of the Empire with Nicomedia (modern-day Izmit, Turkey) as its capital, while his co-emperor Maximian ruled the West with Mediolanum (modern-day Milan, Italy) as its capital.
 Each of these Augusti was assisted by a junior emperor, or Caesar.